NotsoanoNimus/NETBinaryCookie/README.md

 ### Feedback

-Please submit any bug reports, feature requests, or other concerns on the [project's GitHub page](https://github.com/NotsoanoNimus/NETBinaryCookie).
+Please submit any bug reports, feature requests, or other concerns in this GitHub repository.

 ### Example Usage